Whether you’re injured or simply struggle with being on your feet, there are plenty of jobs that don’t require standing.

 Trends on the Rise:

 Are you good with numbers?
-If so, this sedentary job is one you’ll want to consider.
+If so, this career is worth exploring.

-As an accountant, you’ll prepare and analyze financial records for businesses and individuals, worrying particularly hard during tax season.
+As an accountant, you’ll prepare and analyze financial records for businesses and individuals.

-Not only can you sit down for the entire work day, but you’ll have good job security and enjoy a relatively high salary, too.
+Not only can you sit down the entire day, but accountants also have solid job security and high salaries.

 Average Pay: $73,560 (USNews)